 h.

-Adjacent to Residential Zones or Uses.
-Electric fences may abut residentially-zoned or residentially-used property when there is a non-electrified wall at least eight feet in height between the electrified fence and residential zone or use.
+Adjacent to Residential Districts or Uses.
+Electric fences may abut residentially-zoned or residentially-used property when there is a non-electrified wall at least eight feet in height between the electrified fence and residential district or use.